utybo/Lixy/DOCUMENTATION.md

   information on what its associated token type is
 * Match the result of the recognizer with something, usually with a token type.

+That is a fairly oversimplified view of the process of making a lexer in Lixy however.

 ### My first lexer

 ```kotlin